ThatNintendoNerd/stage_config/README.md

 ## Building

-NOTE: This project cannot be compiled without the smash_stage library.
+NOTE: This project cannot be compiled without the libc2 library.
 Said library is unreleased due to its incomplete state, but its release is planned.

 With an up-to-date version of the Rust toolchain installed and [cargo-skyline](https://github.com/jam1garner/cargo-skyline) 3.0.0 or newer, run the following command to compile the project in release mode: